• Skip to primary navigation

 7. Shadow Puppet Theater

-My grandpa made his fingers work puppets for flying birds and a dancing boy and girl during my childhood.
+My grandpa made his fingers work puppets for flying birds, a dancing boy, and a dancing girl during my childhood.
 And I thought he had some magic.

 You can create the same fun time activity for your kids.
 Adults can also get nostalgic.